-The Company's management is responsible for the design and effectiveness of disclosure controls and procedures that are designed to provide reasonable assurance that material information related to the Company, including our consolidated subsidiaries, is made known to the Company's certifying officers.
-Management, including the Chief Executive Officer and the Chief Financial Officer of the Company, has evaluated the effectiveness of the design and operation of the Company's disclosure controls and procedures as at January 31, 2016.
-There have been no changes in the Company's disclosure controls and procedures during the three months ended January 31, 2016 that have materially affected, or are reasonably likely to materially affect, the Company's disclosure controls and procedures.
-Based on this evaluation, management has concluded that the Company's disclosure controls and procedures were effective as at January 31, 2016.
+The Company's management is responsible for the design and effectiveness of disclosure controls and procedures that are intended to provide reasonable assurance that material information related to the Company, including our consolidated subsidiaries, is made known to the Company's certifying officers.
+Management, including the Chief Executive Officer and the Chief Financial Officer of the Company, have evaluated the effectiveness of the design and operation of the Company's disclosure controls and procedures as at July 31, 2016.
+There have been no changes in the Company's disclosure controls and procedures during the nine months ended July 31, 2016 that have materially affected, or are reasonably likely to materially affect, the Company's disclosure controls and procedures.
+Based on this evaluation, management has concluded that the Company's disclosure controls and procedures were effective as at July 31, 2016.